 They don’t really have to have a point.
 Selfies are a great way to share with the world what is going on in your life that day.
 They say, hey, I’m here, and I take up space on this planet.
 That’s a good thing!
 Posting selfies challenges the idea that you have to justify yourself, and your wish to be seen, to others.
 You don’t have to justify yourself to anyone though.
 It is perfectly fine to take notice of yourself and share that with others, if you want.

 Selfies are a great confidence booster and a simple, fast way of promoting positive self talk.
 Having a great hair day?
 Maybe you are really loving your outfit of the day (OOTD).
 Perhaps you finally did something you have been meaning to for a long time, and you are really proud?
 Selfies are a fantastic way to project your awesomeness to the world in a still subtle way.
 You are allowed to take up space in this world, both online and in real life.

 Some people fight back with an indignant “how dare you, who do you think you are??” attitude, and appear in the comments with some awful words.
 Ignore them, and block them if necessary.
 There is a deeply ingrained stigma toward having any positivity about yourself.
 Moving against this stigma makes people uncomfortable, and they try to police your “rebellion” with accusations of narcissism and being superficial.

-I’ve got a couple of links for you to check out also.
+Want to know more?
+I’ve got a couple of links for you.
 Here you can find 5 Reasons Why You Should Never Apologize For Your Selfies.
 I love their take on the subject.
 Also, please check out 35 Artists Who Were Unashamed of Their Selfies.
 If artists can do it, why can’t we? 🙂